chasesmith95/meshcache/docs/technology.md

 - *Signatures*
 - *Threshold Signatures*
+- *BLS Signatures*

 ### Access control lists

-### Accumulators
-Using homomorphic encryption it is possible to develop accumulators.
+Instead of having a single governing entity, it is possible to give different members different accesses and verify these.
+Using this method, transaction throughput and data ownership go hand-in-hand.

 ## Authentication (V1)